A Curriculum for

 The development of an understanding of individual responsibility is a key part of our curriculum.
 Pupils are encouraged to take responsibility for their learning in all lessons and for their actions at all times.
 Our behaviour code promotes responsibility for all for ensuring everyone is safe, is respected and is able to learn.
 This is further developed through the involvement of pupils in the running of the school.

 A sense of community responsibility is further developed in our Year 6 pupils.
 Each pupil in Year 6 each has a job that contributes to the wider life of the school.
-These responsibilities range from the running of the ‘Energy Shop’ for break time snack to supporting younger children in our pre-school; from running lunchtime sports clubs for pupils in KS1 to preparation of the church/hall for assembly.
-We have 2 Junior Road Safety Officers who promote and champion road safety, responsible use of transport and walking to school.
+These responsibilities range from distributing class registers to supporting younger children in our pre-school; from running lunchtime sports clubs for pupils in KS1 to preparation of the church/hall for assembly.
+We have two Junior Road Safety Officers who promote and champion road safety, responsible use of transport and walking to school.

 Pupils with English as an additional language take pride in welcoming and supporting new pupils into the school who share the same first language as themselves.
-Additionally, throughout KS2 children take responsibility for leading prayer time in their class and pupils throughout the school take pride in undertaking jobs across the day to support the well-being of all in the class in addition to supporting the smooth running of the classroom.
+Additionally, throughout KS2 children take responsibility for leading prayer time in their class.
+Pupils throughout the school take pride in undertaking jobs across the day to support the well-being of all in the class in addition to supporting the smooth running of the classroom.

 Pupils in all year groups access and enjoy a broad curriculum.